wigmeister2000/foundry-4e-compendium/README.md

 ## Optional Modules
 * The data is optimized for display with [Fox's 4e Styling](https://github.com/FoxLee/fox-4e-styling/).
-* Auras can be shown with [Token Auras Expanded](https://github.com/draconas1/token-auras-expanded-drac/tree/main/).
+* Auras can be shown with [Grid Aware Auras](https://github.com/Wibble199/FoundryVTT-Grid-Aware-Auras).

 ## Building from Source